51cards/Ask-Different-iPad-Contest/README.md

 The third column, in parenthesis, is the mean of the middle 5 posts.
 This is useful to know what the "spread" of scores of the posts are - users with a high sum but low central mean have lower-scoring posts, but with a few that are very high-scoring.

-The fourth column is the sum of all the posts made with the time period.
+The fourth column is the sum of all the posts made with the time period over the total number of posts.

 The script will also output the same data to the results folder in the project with a date-stamped file.
 Note that earlier versions of the script produced data with fewer columns and users, so this is why earlier saved results appear to be missing some data.